 An excess of iron can cause symptoms that affect the entire body, such as a bronze colouration of the skin.
 It also increases the risk of diseases such as:

 - Type 2 diabetes

 Bloodletting can help control an excessive iron condition.
 The doctor takes 500 millilitres of blood once or twice a week to empty the iron reserves.
 If iron levels fall, blood samples can be collected less frequently.
-Nevertheless, the treatment must be carried out for life.30
+Nevertheless, the treatment must be carried out for life.

-Iron deficiency – at a glance
+Iron deficiency & normal iron levels – at a glance

 What is iron?

 Iron is a vital trace element, which humans must ingest through food.
 Our body needs iron to form the red blood pigment haemoglobin and to supply the cells with oxygen.

 What happens if you have an iron deficiency?

 If there is a permanent lack of iron in your body, you may experience symptoms of anaemia – iron deficiency anaemia.
 The consequences can range from paleness, headaches and fatigue to hair loss and brittle nails.

 Women require more iron than men because they regularly lose iron during their menstrual period.
 Risk groups that often suffer from iron deficiency are pregnant women, nursing mothers, senior citizens, newborns and children, alcoholics, vegetarians, vegans, people with diseases of the gastrointestinal tract and competitive athletes.